bernhard-42/jupyter-cadquery/README.md

   - In a central Jupyterlab sidecar for any JupyterLab cell (see example 1 below)
   - As a standalone viewer for use from any IDE (see example 2 below)
 - Viewer features
-  - Toggle visibilty of shapes and edges
+  - Toggle visibility of shapes and edges
   - Orthographic and perspective view
   - Clipping with max 3 clipping planes (of free orientation)
   - Transparency mode